Intertwine Alliance Equity & Inclusion Strategy

 Equity as a part of our communications -- leadership in the message.
 The Intertwine Alliance has a strong communications reach, and we can use it to advance awareness of our mission, goals and activities.
 We will utilize our various communications platforms to promote equity in the region.
 Specifically, storytelling via the blog has proven to be a successful messaging platform.
 Partner organizations can report on their own equity work, achievements, successes, and issues to spread the work and share interests.
 We can also communicate equity messaging via the website, our newsletter and at our summits.

 Identify leverage points.
-As a coalition of 150+ organizations, The Intertwine Alliance has a broad reach.
-We engage with large and small organizations, private and public organizations, non-profits, all the major parks systems, local governments, and others.
-Through this, we have innate leverage points which we can access to deliver equity work and bring in a broad range of stakeholders.
+As a coalition of 160+ organizations, The Intertwine Alliance has a broad reach.
+We engage with large and small organizations, private and public organizations, non-profits, all the major parks systems, local governments and others.
+Through this, we have innate leverage points we can access to deliver equity work and bring in a broad range of stakeholders.
 Our points of leverage include:

-- Bi-annual summits.
-We hold large gatherings twice a year, where we are able to reach community leaders in the sectors we serve.
+- Annual summits.
+We hold large gatherings at least once a year, where we are able to reach community leaders in the sectors we serve.
 Breakout sessions or discussions on equity in the region engage stakeholders while providing feedback from the community and partners on progress.